 We applied CUFFMERGE to merge multiple assemblies to get merged transcripts separately for two cotton cultivars.
-The expression of all identified lncRNAs was processed by CUFFDIFF and genes expressed differentially were obtained by the following criteria: adjusted P value less than 0.001 and at least two-fold FPKM change (Trapnell et al., 2010).
-The expression of lncRNAs were normalized and then clustered into several groups by K-means in Gene Expression Similarity Investigation Suite software (Genesis; http://genome.tugraz.at/genesisclient/genesisclient_description.shtml).
+The expression of all identified lncRNAs was processed by CUFFDIFF, and genes expressed differentially were obtained by the following criteria: adjusted P value < 0.001 and at least twofold FPKM change (Trapnell et al., 2010).
+The expression of lncRNAs was normalized and then clustered into several groups by K-means in Gene Expression Similarity Investigation Suite software (Genesis; http://genome.tugraz.at/genesisclient/genesisclient_description. shtml).